 One reason why a charm pricing strategy can be effective is that it can make products or services appear less expensive than their actual price.
 For example, pricing a product at $19.99 may make it seem more affordable than a product priced at $20.00, even though the difference is only one cent.
 This type of psychological pricing can also create a perception of higher quality, as consumers may associate higher prices with better quality products or services.

 Here is a list of examples of how brands have used charm pricing.

 Research has shown a consumers' perceptions and evaluations are disproportionately influenced by the left-most digit of the product price.
-The left-digit effect and the magnitude of price has proven to have positive impact on purchase decisions for a very long time.
+The left-digit effect and the magnitude of price have proven to have a positive impact on purchase decisions for a very long time.

 These just-below prices (like .99, .95,.97) are believed to drive greater demand and work almost like a charm on buyers.
 Hence, the name Charm Pricing.

 At Konigle we get asked a lot, does Charm Pricing work?
 Over 76% of stores that use Konigle, use the Charm Pricing technique.
 We analyzed over 1.5 million online stores and found stores using some form of charm pricing technique end up making 4% higher revenue than those without.
 Yes, there could be multiple reasons for these stores doing better, but we find improved conversions and better brand recall as two major outcomes of using charm pricing techniques.

 - Stores using charm pricing have higher revenue.